Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/README.md

 The file begins with specifying the version of the Docker Compose syntax that the file is using, which is version 3.

+Service: Defines the services (containers) to be created.

+Wesite: The name of the service, which will host the website.

+Image: Specifies the Docker image to use for the service.
+Here, it uses the official Nginx image, a lightweight and efficient web server.

+Ports: Maps ports from the host machine to the container.

+  8081:80 : Maps port 8081 on your machine to port 80 inside the container (the default HTTP port used by Nginx).
+You can access the Nginx server at http://localhost:8081.

+Restart: Ensures the container automatically restarts under certain conditions.

+Always: The container will restart anytime it stops, whether due to failure or manual intervention.